-Policy P2 & P3 - Due to the unique pressure on public open space in this central London environment, there should be an extra requirement on developers to ensure that buildings accommodate both occupants of buildings and the public without exacerbating existing pressure.

-These policies apply to all developments over 10 residential units or 1000 sq/m in the case of non-residential developments.
-This is the government's definition of 'major development'.
+Policy P2 - Due to the unique pressure on public open space in this Central London environment, there should be a policy which addresses the effect of major developements (of any land use) can have in exacerbating existing pressure on publicly accessible open space.
+The policy applies to all developments over 10 residential units or 1,000 m2, in the case of non-residential developments.
+This is the Government's definition of 'major development.'

-Rationale for sub sections:
+Rationale for sub-sections: